GavinNL/gfg/README.md

 This library allows you to define a Render Frame Graph, and then use a Executor (either openGL or Vulkan) to run the frame graph.

+The Executor will manage generating all the internal data such as images/framebuffers/renderPasses/etc

 No dependencies outside of OpenGL/Vulkan.
 Only the examples use external libraries.